In this summary

 - third line: 10 days of PPI twice daily, plus bismuth subsalicylate 525 mg q.d.s, plus 2 antibiotics as above not previously used, or rifabutin 150 mg b.d., or furazolidone 200 mg b.d.

 When should I retest for Helicobacter pylori?

 - As 64% of patients with functional dyspepsia will have persistent recurrent symptoms, do not routinely offer re-testing after eradication

 - compliance poor, or high local resistance rates

 - persistent symptoms, and HP test performed within two weeks of taking PPI, or within four weeks of taking antibiotics

-- patients with an associated peptic ulcer, after resection of an early gastric carcinoma or MALT lymphoma
+- patients with an associated peptic ulcer or MALT lymphoma, or after resection of an early gastric carcinoma

 - patients requiring aspirin, where PPI is not co-prescribed